barbarer/py4e-int/_sources/regex/regularexpressions.rst

     :practice: T
     :adaptive:

-    Construct a block of code that sorts through a file and prints out any line starting with 'Wolverines'.
+    Construct a block of code that loops reading lines from a file, removes whitespace on the right of the line, and prints out any line starting with 'Wolverines'.
     -----
     import re
     =====